 Related article: Why are Audiobooks so Expensive?

 So, what Audible offers you as a seemingly gracious service actually didn’t cost Audible a dime!
-They simply didn’t pay royalties to the audiobook creators, many of whom are small businesses or just one person trying to share their work with us.
+They simply didn’t pay royalties to the audiobook creators, many of whom are small businesses or just one person trying to share their creative work with us.

 As a result of this outcry, Audible has adjusted its rules and now pays royalties for returned titles if they are returned later than 7 days after the original purchase.
 That’s definitely a win for indie publishers!